DAHKY/Fun-Facts-Generator/README.md

-# Fun Facts Generator
+# Fun Fact Generator

-This repository contains fun fact generators in various programming languages.
-Each file outputs a random fun fact when run.
+This repository contains a collection of fun fact generators written in various programming languages.

+## Author
+This project is created by DAHKY.

-## How to use:
+## Languages

-1. Clone the repository.
-2. Run the script in your preferred programming language (e.g., `python fun_fact.py` for Python or `node fun_fact.js` for JavaScript).
+- Python
+- Java
+- C
+- C++
+- Ruby
+- JavaScript
+- PHP
+- Swift
+- Go
+- Rust
+- Kotlin
+- TypeScript
+- Lua
+- Perl
+- Shell (Bash)

-Feel free to add more facts or languages!
+Feel free to contribute additional languages or improvements!

+## How to run

+For each language, navigate to the respective directory and run the script in your preferred environment.